-General overview of Radiopaedia org
+General overview of Radiopaedia.org

-Radiopaedia.org is a rapidly growing open-edit radiology resource primarily complied by radiologists and radiology residents/registrars and fellows from across the globe.
+Radiopaedia.org is a rapidly growing open-edit radiology resource primarily compiled by radiologists and radiology residents/registrars and fellows from across the globe.
 The site aims to create the best radiology reference available, and to make it available for free, forever and for all.

 It is designed to facilitate a meaningful collaboration between all our contributing users, as well as allow non-contributors to browse through thousands of articles and interesting and illustrative cases.
 Read more about getting involved.

 The open credentials and desire to create a free world-class resource are similar to those of Wikipedia.
-However, the importance of accurate information means that checks and balances of additions are required for Radiopaedia.org and our section editors provide this.
+However, the importance of accurate information means that checks and balances of additions are required for Radiopaedia.org and our editors provide this.
 They constantly review additions and changes to articles and cases, something that is facilitated by being spread around the globe through a variety of time zones.

-Radiopaedia.org is build to two major components:
+Radiopaedia.org is built from two major components: